Au Pair Jobs in the Netherlands

 You also must be single with no children – since most of your job will entail hanging out with other folks’ kids, you’ll have more than enough on your hands already.
 The Netherlands accepts au pair candidates from countries across the world, but the visa and registration process is somewhat easier for citizens of certain countries, especially those in the EU.

 Most Dutch au pair programs last for a full year (12 months).
-There are some that allow for shorter time commitments, but the maximum amount of time you can work on an au pair visa is one year, and most families and organizations prefer it.
+Some allow for shorter time commitments, but the maximum amount of time you can work on an au pair visa is one year, and most families and organizations prefer it.

 Responsibilities/Workload